New Jersey v. Dharun Ravi: Second planned webcam viewing

-On September 21, Clementi complained to a resident assistant and two other officials that Ravi had used a webcam to videostream part of Clementi's private sexual encounter with another man.
-The resident assistant testified at trial that Clementi appeared shaky and uncomfortable when they met around 11 p.m., and in his official report of the meeting, the resident assistant said that Clementi requested both a room change and punishment for Ravi.
+On September 21, Clementi complained to a resident assistant and two other officials that Ravi had used a webcam to livestream part of Clementi's private sexual encounter with another man.
+The resident assistant testified at trial that Clementi appeared shaky and uncomfortable when they met around 11 p.m., and in his official report of the meeting, the resident assistant said that Clementi requested both punishment and a room change for Ravi.

 In a formal e-mail request to the resident assistant made after the meeting, Clementi described the two viewing incidents, quoted from Ravi's Twitter postings, and wrote "I feel that my privacy has been violated and I am extremely uncomfortable sharing a room with someone who would act in this wildly inappropriate manner."
 Clementi wrote in detail on the Just Us Boys and Yahoo! message boards about complaints he filed through university channels about his roommate.
 His posts indicated that he did not want to share a room with Ravi after he learned about the first incident and then discovered that Ravi invited his Twitter followers to watch a second sexual encounter.
 "He [the resident assistant] seemed to take it seriously," Clementi wrote in a post about 15 hours before his jump from the George Washington Bridge.

-On September 22, a friend of Ravi asked what had happened to the live stream the night before.
+On September 22, a friend of Ravi asked what had happened to the livestream the night before.
 Ravi responded, "It got messed up and didn't work."
-In the afternoon, the resident assistant confronted Ravi about Clementi's written complaint, in which he requested a room change.
-Within a few hours, Clementi returned to his dorm room and he and Ravi were there for less than an hour.
+In the afternoon, the resident assistant confronted Ravi about Clementi's written complaint.
+Within a few hours, Clementi returned to his dorm room and he and Ravi were there together for less than an hour.